grork/MusicHall/DESIGN-NOTES.md

 so created a `ReleaseYearAsString` property to project a converted string.
 Could have done it with a converter, but decided to be a little dirty for simplicity reasons.

+## Sample Data
+In the interests of focusing on the UI, rather than data, there is simple async data generation on navigating to the albums page, creating some random information that can be used in the albums control.
+This includes using loremflickr.com for the images.
+Sometimes images are not set to give an example of the no-image case.
+Of note the 'lock' in the URL is used to help keep a stable image, rather than having to reload everytime.
+These are licensed under Creative Commons licenses.